petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/creating-an-action-executor.md

    ```

 !!! note
-   For convenience, the `activate` method of the `ActionExecutor` autoloaded a workflow definition called E5C9 Single Approver.
+   For convenience, the `activate` method of the `ActionExecutor` auto-loaded a workflow definition called E5C9 Single Approver.
 This code achieved the same thing as navigating to the Workflow Process Builder and uploading a workflow definition.
 See [Uploading a New Workflow Definition](../designing-and-managing-workflows/managing-workflows.md#uploading-a-new-workflow-definition).

 ## Test the Action Executor